 HILT hosts a number of large and small events throughout the year geared toward building connections among, and strengthening the resources of, the Harvard community.
-Recurring events include the HILT Annual Conference, the Scholar to Practitioner Speaker Series, and continued conversations about the 2015 Learning Spaces Week.
+Recurring events include the HILT Annual Conference, the HILT Speaker Series, and Faculty Colleague Conversations.

 HILT has previously organized university-wide events in teaching and learning, including:

 - 2015 Learning Spaces Week convened June 8 – 11, 2015 with over 200 Harvard affiliates participating in demonstrations and open houses of 23 campus learning spaces around Harvard University in Cambridge, Allston, and the Longwood Medical Campus.

 - #HackTheEDU, a 2014 hack-a-thon open to all Harvard students, providing mentoring and tools to develop learning and teaching tools.

 - Special Topics Seminar: Innovating Assessment in the University Classroom, a 2014 Wintersession seminar taught by members of the former HILT Research Team (now VPAL Research), explored foundational research from the social and learning sciences that informs university-level learning assessment.

 - Psychology 2550: The Psychology of Learning and Teaching, a 2014 spring seminar co-taught by HILT Director Erin Driver-Linn and former team member Samuel Moulton, explored varied phenomena of higher education - MOOCs, flipped classrooms, grading, procrastination, etc. - as proving ground to understand and evaluate major ideas and evidence from psychology.

 - 2013 January Academy, a boot camp for doctoral students from across the university, co-sponsored with HarvardX, to develop technology-enabled teaching innovations for use in a classroom setting.